 Union Pacific Foundation

-The GivePLUS program encourages our employees to donate money or give personal time to support their communities.
-It has two main components:
+Through GivePLUS, employees are encouraged to donate money or give personal time to support their communities.

 - MoneyPLUS supports and extends employees’ financial contributions to qualified 501(c)(3) nonprofit organizations.